Franky1/Streamlit-Selenium/README.md

     WORK IN PROGRESSs
     Local Windows and Docker deployment works
-    Deployment to Streamlit Sharing fails most of the time 😞
+    Deployment to Streamlit Sharing fails sometimes for unknown reason 😞

 ## Problem